bunk3r/honeystats/README.md

 # honeystats
 A simple and effective environment created to collect data from honeypots (kippo, glastopf, etc.) and publish them online (php)

+You can find a fresh install of the 'www' part of the framework here: http://nowhere.purificato.org:65000/

+I'm currently use HoneyStats as part of my site: http://purificato.org/honeypot.php

 ## **INSTALL**

 * cd /opt